neo-technology/aws-ec2-asg-discovery/README.md

 This neo4j plugin implements cluster discovery for a cluster deployed in an AWS EC2 Auto-scaling group.
 It retrieves the list of network addresses of the group's VMs, and feeds it to Neo4j's cluster discovery module.

+Notes:
+- It retrieves the VMs' private DnsName or IpAddress.
+- It retrieves the discovery TCP port from the neo4j setting "server.discovery.listen_address"

 **Compatilibity**

 Neo4j 5.7+